BAK2K3/CIRPG/TESTING.md

 ## Game

-**User Story:** 4a – As a Free User, I want to be able to have basic access to the game, so that I can decide whether I want to pay for the full game.
+### User Story 4a: As a Free User, I want to be able to have basic access to the game, so that I can decide whether I want to pay for the full game.

 **Acceptance Criteria:** A free user must be able to have limited access to all features of the game.